forsbergsskola-se/gp23_project2/README.md

 ## Deliverables

-- **Group Deliverables**:
+### Group Deliverables:
 - **Functional Game Prototype**: A complete and playable game that incorporates the required AI elements.
 - **PC Build (.exe)**: The game must be packaged into an executable (.exe) file.
 - **Archiving**: The packaged game must be archived into a .zip file (recommended: 7-zip).
 - **Distribution via itch.io**: The archived game must be uploaded to itch.io.
-The latest release date is on the last date of the course at 09:00 am.
-Recommendation is therefore to upload the day before.
+The latest release date is on the last day of the course at 09:00 AM.
+It is recommended to upload the day before to avoid any last-minute issues.
 - **README.md**: A document detailing the game concept, mechanics, AI implementation, and other relevant information.
-- **Presentation of the game including Screenshots/Video**: Visual presentation of the game, highlighting key features and gameplay.
-On the jury day (last day of the course), each group will present their game in front of a jury joining via Discord.
-  - **Working Agreement**: A document outlining the roles, responsibilities, and expectations for each group member.
+- **Working Agreement**: A document outlining the roles, responsibilities, and expectations for each group member, created at the beginning of the project.
 - **Weekly Sprint Retro Documentation**:
   - **Problems Analyzed**: A list of issues encountered during the sprint.
   - **Actions for Next Sprint**: A list of steps to be taken in the upcoming sprint to address any issues or challenges.